csevier/LunaEXR/README.md

 # Luna
 This project used cmake.
-On linux this is easy as hell, simply run the dependency script:
+On linux, simply run the dependency script:

 ./ubuntu_linux_deps.sh